tymyrddin/green/source/docs/pii/chrome.md

-# How to Stop Chrome from Tracking Your Interests (Disable Topics API)
+# How to stop Chrome from tracking your interests (Disable Topics API)

 Google’s Topics API is a feature in Chrome that tracks your browsing habits to show "relevant" ads.
 Instead of tracking you across websites with cookies, it assigns you interest categories (like "Fitness" or "Travel") based on